 Just as important, students must be responsible enough to let BUA administrators and BU professors know if they are struggling.
 Through junior and senior meetings, as well as informal one-on-one meetings, students check in frequently with the College Counseling Office.
-The Associate Head of School, college counselors, and individual BUA faculty advisors also strive to monitor academic difficulty, attendance, and appropriateness of placement through regular contact with individual professors and department chairs.
+The Associate Head of School, Director of Student Support/University Liaison, college counselors, and individual BUA faculty advisors also strive to monitor academic difficulty, attendance, and appropriateness of placement through regular contact with individual professors and department chairs.
 But it is essential that we hear from you as soon as possible if you feel you are facing difficulties in your University courses.